-\We rely on third parties to conduct our preclinical studies and clinical trials.
+We rely on third parties to conduct our preclinical studies and clinical trials.
 If these third parties do not successfully carry out their contractual duties or meet expected deadlines, or if we lose any of our CROs, we may not be able to obtain regulatory approval for or commercialize our product candidates on a timely basis, if at all.

-We have relied upon and plan to continue to rely upon third-party CROs and contractors to monitor and manage data for our ongoing preclinical and clinical programs.
-For example, our collaborating investigators at MSK manage the conduct of the ongoing clinical trials for ATA520 as well as perform the analysis, publication and presentation of data and results related to this program and the ATA129 and ATA230 programs.
-We also rely on studies previously conducted by MSK.
-Our collaborating investigators at QIMR manage the conduct of the ongoing clinical trials for ATA190.
-We are utilizing a CRO for our EAP trial of ATA129 and intend to utilize a CRO for our planned Phase 3 trials for EBV-PTLD after HCT and SOT.
-We rely on these parties for the execution of our preclinical studies and clinical trials, and we control only some aspects of their activities.
+We have relied upon and plan to continue to rely upon third-party CROs and contractors to conduct, monitor and manage data for our ongoing preclinical and clinical programs.
+For example, our collaborating investigators at MSK managed the conduct, analysis, interpretation and publication of data for the ongoing clinical trials of tabelecleucel, our CRO and our collaborating investigators at QIMR Berghofer manage or managed the conduct of the ongoing and prior clinical trials for ATA190 and ATA188 and we are utilizing a CRO for our EAP trial of tabelecleucel in PTLD, for our exploratory trial of tabelecleucel and pembrolizumab in NPC and for our open Phase 3 trials of tabelecleucel for EBV+ PTLD after HCT and SOT.

+We rely on third-party CROs and contractors for the execution of our preclinical studies and clinical trials, and we control only some aspects of their activities.
 Nevertheless, we are responsible for ensuring that each of our trials is conducted in accordance with the applicable protocol and legal, regulatory and scientific standards, and our reliance on the CROs does not relieve us of our regulatory responsibilities.

 We also rely on third parties to assist in conducting our preclinical studies in accordance with Good Laboratory Practices, or GLP, and the Animal Welfare Act requirements.
-We and our CROs are required to comply with federal regulations, GCP, which are international standards meant to protect the rights and health of patients that are enforced by the FDA, the Competent Authorities of the Member States of the European Economic Area and comparable foreign regulatory authorities for all of our products in clinical development, and cGTP, which are standards designed to ensure that cell and tissue based products are manufactured in a manner designed to prevent the introduction, transmission and spread of communicable diseases.
-Regulatory authorities enforce GCP and cGTP through periodic inspections of trial sponsors, principal investigators and trial sites.
-If we, or any of our partners or CROs, fail to comply with applicable GCP or cGTP, the clinical data generated in our clinical trials may be deemed unreliable and the FDA or comparable foreign regulatory authorities may require us to perform additional clinical trials before approving our regulatory applications.
-We cannot assure you that upon inspection by a given regulatory authority, such regulatory authority will determine that any of our clinical trials comply with GCP or cGTP requirements.
+We and our CROs and contractors are required to comply with federal regulations, GCP, which are international standards meant to protect the rights and health of patients that are enforced by the FDA, the Competent Authorities of the Member States of the European Economic Area and comparable foreign regulatory authorities for all of our products in clinical development, and cGTP, which are standards designed to ensure that cell and tissue based products are manufactured in a manner designed to prevent the introduction, transmission and spread of communicable diseases.
+Regulatory authorities enforce GCP, GLP and cGTP through periodic inspections of trial sponsors, principal investigators and trial sites.
+If we, or any of our partners or CROs, fail to comply with applicable GCP, GLP or cGTP, the clinical and preclinical data generated in our trials may be deemed unreliable and the FDA or comparable foreign regulatory authorities may require us to perform additional studies before approving our regulatory applications.
+We cannot assure that inspection by a given regulatory authority will determine that any of our studies comply with GCP, GLP or cGTP requirements.
 In addition, our clinical trials must be conducted with product produced under cGMP and cGTP requirements.
-We are also required to register ongoing clinical trials and post the results of completed clinical trials on a governmentsponsored database, clinicaltrials.gov, within a specified timeframe.
+We are also required to register ongoing clinical trials and post the results of completed clinical trials on a government-sponsored database, clinicaltrials.gov, within a specified timeframe.
 Failure to comply with these regulations may require us to repeat preclinical studies and clinical trials, which would delay the regulatory approval process and result in adverse publicity.